metomi/rose/sphinx/glossary.rst

       * :term:`job log directory`

    work directory
-      When cylc executes a :term:`job` it does so inside a suite's :term:`job's <job>` working directory.
-This directory is created by cylc and lies within the directory tree inside a suite's :term:`run directory`.
+      When cylc executes a :term:`job` it does so inside the :term:`job's <job>` working directory.
+This directory is created by cylc and lies within the directory tree inside the relevant suite's :term:`run directory`.

       .. code-block:: sub